grain-lang/grain/stdlib/immutablemap.md

 Produces a new map by calling an updater function that receives the previously stored value as an `Option` and returns the new value to be stored as an `Option`.
-If the key didn't exist previously, the new value will be `None`.
+If the key didn't exist previously, the value will be `None`.
 If `None` is returned from the updater function, the key-value pair is excluded.